Association of Tutors in Law and Political Science

 Content type: Page

 Activities and Objectives of the Association The Association of Law and Political Science Tutors, a non-profit organization under the French Law of 1901, aims to organize and develop tutoring within the Law and Political Science Department.
 Based on student-to-student support, tutoring is a free service offered to students in the Department, organized in small groups of about ten people, held weekly, and covering various subjects.
-Our missions: Support: Private Law (L1, L2, and L3) – family law, introduction to law, property law, contract law, special contract law, corporate law, criminal law, tax law, labor law Public Law (L1, L2, and L3) – constitutional law, administrative law, European institutions, public finance, European Union law, civil service law, administrative property law, administrative litigation law, framework and theory of fundamental freedoms History of Law (L1) Political Science (L1) – French political life and introduction to political sociology Languages (L1, L2, L3, M1, M2, IEJ exams, IPAG competitive exams) – English, Spanish ERASMUS students – all levels, all subjects Students with disabilities (as needed, in the form of personalized assistance) Supporting students in their integration into the faculty (summer workbook, mentoring, etc.) Supporting students with their academic guidance and the application process for Master’s 1 (CV and cover letter workshops, mock selection interviews, etc.) Increasing the visibility of the tutoring program Regular exchanges among tutors to ensure increasingly effective student support Organization of a free pre-semester orientation workshop Building momentum around the tutoring program through regular events and gatherings Academic Coordinator Ms. Yura JEANJEAN Executive Board Jade POIROT, elected President; Justine PHILIPPOT, elected Vice President Paulin CROS, elected Treasurer; Nicole SYKOROVA, elected Secretary; Melvyn SION, elected Vice President in charge of events; Florent AUBERT-ANTONIO, elected Vice President in charge of communications; Mateo SUAREZ SOSA, elected Vice President in charge of alumni relations.
+Our missions: Support: Private Law (L1, L2, and L3) – family law, introduction to law, property law, contract law, special contract law, corporate law, criminal law, tax law, labor law Public Law (L1, L2, and L3) – constitutional law, administrative law, European institutions, public finance, European Union law, civil service law, administrative property law, administrative litigation law, framework and theory of fundamental freedoms History of Law (L1) Political Science (L1) – French political life and introduction to political sociology Languages (L1, L2, L3, M1, M2, IEJ exams, IPAG competitive exams) – English, Spanish ERASMUS students – all levels, all subjects Students with disabilities (as needed, in the form of personalized assistance) Supporting students in their integration into the faculty (summer workbook, mentoring, etc.) Supporting students with their academic planning and the application process for Master’s 1 (CV and cover letter workshops, mock selection interviews, etc.) Increasing the visibility of the tutoring program Regular exchanges among tutors to ensure increasingly effective student support Organization of a free pre-semester workshop Building momentum around the tutoring program through regular events and gatherings Academic Director Ms. Yura JEANJEAN Executive Board Jade POIROT, elected President; Justine PHILIPPOT, elected Vice President Paulin CROS, elected Treasurer; Nicole SYKOROVA, elected Secretary; Melvyn SION, elected Vice President in charge of events; Florent AUBERT-ANTONIO, elected Vice President in charge of communications; Mateo SUAREZ SOSA, elected Vice President in charge of alumni relations.

 Amateur Theater at the University of Science and Technology (TAUST)